 Coaching is one of the most powerful tools for career and personal development.
 It can help you continuously improve as a person and a leader and bring your goals within reach.

-Neuroscience, the study of the nervous system and brain, is used increasingly in coaching to assist leaders in discovering how their brains work and how they can use this knowledge to achieve their objectives.
+Neuroscience, the study of the nervous system and brain, is used increasingly in coaching to assist leaders in discovering how their brains work.
+They can then use this knowledge to achieve their objectives through neuroscience coaching.

 But in the absence of a coach, or maybe in addition to one, you may want to apply some of the principles of neuroscience research to your own development.

 Set your vision and assess where you are

 The first step in any journey is to establish where you are and where you want to go.
 Take a look at the gaps and areas where you want to improve.
 How can you build an effective bridge?